entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 : To recognize persons at different scales, the image is subsampled to multiple sizes.
 Each of these subsampled images is searched.

 Homography
 : An 8-d metric for similarity between images.
-It assumes only rotational change from the oberserver's POV (n
+It assumes only rotational change from the obeserver's POV (no translation).

 HOOF (Histogram of Oriented Optical Flow)
 : ?